 How to Grow Snapdragons, a Cottage Garden Favorite

 Snapdragons are a perfect flower for a child's garden.
-The flowers, which look like dragons, hence their name, open when you squeeze their sides and then "snap" closed when you release them.
+The flowers, which look like dragons, open when you squeeze their sides and then "snap" closed when you release them giving them their name "snapdragon".
 What child doesn't like a flower that they can play with?

 Every part of the snapdragon from its roots to its flowers is poisonous if ingested.
 Closely supervise young children and strongly caution older children when “playing” with the flowers.
 The plants and flowers can be safely touched but not eaten.

 Snapdragons (Antirrhinum majus) are flowering plants that are native to the Mediterranean.
 Here in the US, they are hardy in zones 7 through 10.
 In more northern climates, we grow them as annuals.
 Occasionally due to a warmer than normal winter, snapdragons will overwinter in colder climes but the plants will not flower as well the second year.

 Snapdragons come in many sizes.
 They are classified according to their height.
 Dwarf snapdragons grow 6” to 8” tall.
 Medium ones grow 15” to 30” while the tall ones reach heights of 30” to 48”.

 The flowers grow on a tall stem and are often used as cut flowers.
 The flowers come in every color except blue.
 They may also sport bicolor blooms.
 They prefer full sun and well-drained soil but can be grown in partial shade to keep them cooler in warmer areas.
 Snapdragons bloom according to air temperature, not sunlight.
 Bloomtime is in the spring.
 They will stop blooming as the weather warms up for the summer.